 American made bicycles are some of the most hotly collected antiques and vintage items in existence.
-There were so many brand name American bicycles around the turn of the century that it’s hard to know which ones are classics and which ones aren’t.
-Read ahead to understand the history behind current day American vintage bicycles.
+There was so many brand name American bicycles around the turn of the century that it’s hard to know which ones are classics and which ones aren’t.
+Read ahead to understand the history behind current-day American vintage bicycles.

 History of American Made Bicycles